 Obligate Nose Breathing

 Babies are obligate nose breathers which just means they breath through their nose primarily.
+This is because they ae born with relatively small nasal passages and underdeveloped lungs compared to adults.
 It’s important to keep the space around their faces clear and have a bulb syringe on hand to clear any congestion.

 What is Obligate Nose Breathing?